Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 This easy-to-tie knot is also known as the Oriental knot.
 It’s not that common in the West but is considered trendy in countries like China.

-The Oriental method uses the least number of steps, and it’s ideal for a skinny tie as it keeps the knot small.
+The Oriental method uses the fewest steps and is ideal for a skinny tie, as it keeps the knot small.
 It’s also advantageous for taller men who need length to balance their looks.

-- Position the tip of the small end just above your belly button.
+2. Position the small end tip just above your belly button.

 The disadvantages of this knot are that it can be difficult to untie and that the result is asymmetrical.
 It makes the knot lean over to one side.

-That said, if you’re into time-saving minimalism or wearing a skinny tie, this is the knot for you!
+That said, if you’re into time-saving minimalism or skinny ties, this is the knot for you!

 The Four-in-Hand Knot

 This is a true classic.
-Named after a famous Gentleman’s Club in London, it is sometimes referred to as the schoolboy knot.
+Named after a famous gentlemen’s club in London, it is sometimes referred to as the schoolboy knot.

 It’s probably the most popular knot in the West for many good reasons.
 Simple to tie, versatile to wear, only slightly asymmetrical, and best of all, it’s self-releasing.

-- Place around the neck and cross the wide part over the front of the narrow portion of the tie.
+1. Place the tie around the neck and cross the wide part over the front of the narrow portion of the tie.

-- Tuck the wide tip down behind the horizontal pass and pull to tighten the knot.
+4. Tuck the wide tip behind the horizontal pass, then pull to tighten the knot.

 The Full Windsor Knot